Asia Shares Rise - UrduPoint

 Asia Shares Rise

-Tokyo, Jan 5 (UrduPoint / Pakistan Point News - 5th Jan, 2023 ) :Asian shares are mostly higher following a rally on Wall Street as investors assessed minutes from the Federal Reserve's latest meeting of policymakers and welcomed encouraging data on U.S. jobs, the AP reported.
+Tokyo, Jan 8 (UrduPoint / Pakistan Point News - 8th Jan, 2023 ) ::Asian shares are mostly higher following a rally on Wall Street as investors assessed minutes from the Federal Reserve's latest meeting of policymakers and welcomed encouraging data on U.S. jobs, the AP reported.

 Japan's benchmark Nikkei 225 rose 0.4% to finish at 25,820.80.
 Australia's S&P/ASX 200 edged up nearly 0.1% to 7,063.60.
 South Korea's Kospi added 0.6% to 2,269.71.
 Hong Kong's Hang Seng jumped 1.3% to 21,055.